 Before your move, you will need more information on the specific regulations for your destination country and the type of visa you will need for the circumstances of your move.

 Where to get it?
-A visa is issued by your destination country’s consulate office in your home country.
+Your destination country’s consulate office in your home country issues a visa.
 While you will usually have to acquire your visa before your move, you may be able to obtain one port of entry.
 The process will vary depending on the country.

 What is it? – A work permit is a document that authorizes you to begin employment in another country.
 If you are already moving for a job, your employer can usually provide assistance in obtaining your permit.